Betting on college football? See the best betting apps, sportsbook promo codes

 Head coach Clark Lea and quarterback Diego Pavia have helped put Vanderbilt football back on the map, but the Commodores will face their toughest test yet on Saturday when they visit No. 10 Alabama.
 With Vanderbilt now up to No. 16 in the AP Top 25, that's one of two ranked matchups on the Week 6 college football schedule, along with No. 18 Florida State hosting No. 3 Miami.
 Alabama vs. Vanderbilt kicks off at 3:30 p.m.
 ET, and the Crimson Tide are 10.5-point favorites in the latest Week 6 college football odds, while the over/under is 55.5.

 Meanwhile, the Hurricanes are 4.5-point road favorites over the Seminoles, and the over/under for this pivotal ACC matchup is 54.5 points.
-Other conference matchups on the Week 6 college football schedule include Texas vs. Florida (+6.5), Clemson vs. North Carolina (+14) and Minnesota vs. Ohio State (-23.5).
+The total has gone Under in 12 of the last 14 games between these in-state rivals, but SportsLine's model is backing the Over on Saturday.
+Other conference matchups on the Week 6 college football schedule include Texas vs. Florida (+6.5), Clemson vs. North Carolina (+14) and Virginia vs. Louisville (-6.5).
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 6 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers